ll3N1GmAll/Malduino_Payloads/README.md

 The 'winmgnt' file name can be changed to fit any payload you wish to download and execute via PsExec on the target!

-# Keep EVERY line = or < 127 characters for Malduino compatibility!
+# Keep EVERY line in your payload scripts = or < 127 characters for Malduino compatibility!